Guadalcanal Island Travel Guide

-Guadalcanal Island is either home to, or provides easy access to, most of the Solomon Island's best tourist attractions.
-The moving US and Japanese Peace Memorials are worth visiting, especially for those interested in historical sights; while several old battlefields - Red Beach, Alligator Creek and Bloody Ridge - can also be visited, for a sobering reminder of the devastation that was brought to the island during World War II.
+Guadalcanal Island is either home or provides easy access to most of the Solomon Island's best tourist attractions.
+The moving US and Japanese Peace Memorials are worth visiting, especially for those interested in historical sites, while several old battlefields such as Red Beach, Alligator Creek, and Bloody Ridge can also be visited for a sobering reminder of the devastation that was brought to the island during World War II.

-Of course, however, the Solomon Island's greatest tourist attraction remains the diving and snorkelling opportunities available to visitors.
-The area off the coast of Honiara is known as Iron Bottom Sound, and tourists will have the unique chance to dive amongst sunken transport ships, submarines and even fighter-planes.
+However, the Solomon Island's greatest tourist attraction remains the diving and snorkelling opportunities available to visitors.
+The area off the coast of Honiara is known as Iron Bottom Sound, and tourists will have the unique chance to dive amongst sunken transport ships, submarines, and even fighter-planes.
 For those seeking a luxurious getaway, the nearby beach resort of Uepi Island is the archipelago's most lavish, and provides drop-off diving sites that rival the very best in the world.

 Become our Guadalcanal Island Travel Expert

 We are looking for contributors for our Guadalcanal Island travel guide.
 If you are a local, a regular traveller to Guadalcanal Island or a travel professional with time to contribute and answer occasional forum questions, please contact us.